-(ST-205) Practical (Computer based)
+Paper-V (ST-205)

-The objective of this course is to provide an understanding for the student on statistical concepts to include measurements of location, dispersion, probability distributions, regression, correlation analysis and testing the significance of small sample size with the help of C Programming.
+Course Objectives: The objective of this course is to provide an understanding for the student on statistical concepts to include measurements of location, dispersion, probability distributions, regression, correlation analysis and testing the significance of small sample size with the help of C Programming.
 The main objective of the course is to provide an understanding of C programming for calculation of statistical data.